yWorks/yfiles-for-html-demos/demos/layout/interactive-hierarchical/README.md

 [You can also run this demo online](https://www.yfiles.com/demos/layout/interactive-hierarchical/).

-This demo shows the [from sketch mode](https://docs.yworks.com/yfileshtml/#/api/HierarchicalLayout#fromSketchMode) of the hierarchical layout.
+This demo shows the [from-sketch mode](https://docs.yworks.com/yfileshtml/api/HierarchicalLayout#fromSketchMode) of the hierarchical layout.
 Each user action triggers a run of this layout style to ensure that the current state of the graph is always well-organized but remains still similar to the previous arrangement.

 The layers of the layout are visualized in the background of the graph.